lavish51b1/Linux_lab/ssh/ssh.md

-# 🏠 Case 1: Mac and Ubuntu on the same network
+# 🏠 Case 1: Victus and Ubuntu on the same network
 ## ✅Step 1: Enable SSH on Ubuntu

 On Ubuntu, install and enable SSH: